kick-ass Copywriting Secrets of a Marketing Rebel is John Carlton’s guide to effective copywriting.

 “and you can have it for a half of what everyone else has to pay”.

 - Self Improvement

-Most people are depressed and despise where they are at in life.
+Most people are depressed and despise where they are in life.
 Here’s an idea:

 How to jump-start the quality of your social life by simply tweaking a tiny aspect of your personality

-We all crave for the bliss and joy of a child.
+We all crave the bliss and joy of a child.
 Here’s an example:

 I’ve never laughed so much in my life.
 The secret of the happiest people in the world